JanBrad/socialproof/README.md

 ## Welcome! 👋

 I pulled this challenge from Frontend Mentor and it allows me to showcase my basic knowledge of HTML and CSS.
+In the CSS file, I utilized flexbox and grid to position the ratings and review cards.
+Additionally, I made use of media queries to make the content adjustable on mobile.